danielleslie/snag-interview-app/README.md

 # Overview

 This application is for the purposes of the interview at Snag.
-It completes the procress of intaking an application and comparing it against a stored result set of quesitons and answers in a database and then writes the output to another database.
+It completes the process of intaking an application and comparing it against a stored result set of quesitons and answers in a database and then writes the output to another database.

 # Architecture